sajidpatel/module-price-drop-notification/module_structure.md

 └── registration.php
 ```

-This structure reflects the current state of the MumzWorld_PriceDropNotification module, including GraphQL resolvers and other components we've added.
+This structure reflects the current state of the SajidPatel_PriceDropNotification module, including GraphQL resolvers and other components we've added.